AbdulZeeshan688/abdulzeeshan688/README.md

-I'm a student of **Industrial Information Technology**[cite: 33].
+I'm a student of **Industrial Information Technology*.
 I'm passionate about technology and am currently focused on learning programming.

 My goal is to build a comprehensive understanding of automation systems and industrial control technologies.
 I'm a **fast learner**, **adaptable**, and enjoy working **both independently and as part of a team*.